maria-papz/BillionPricesCyprusScrape/README.md

 The Billion Prices Cyprus Scrape project involves scraping prices of around 2500 products from 40 retailers on a daily basis.
 The scraped data is then used to calculate the Consumer Price Index (CPI) against a reference basket.

+An improved and updated version of this repository is found here: https://github.com/kvitalis/CyBPP/tree/main

 ## Scraping Process

 The scraping process is handled by the scrape_tool.py script.
 It collects information such as product name, price, subclass, retailers, and subclass average.
 This data is written to the BillionPricesProject_ProductList.csv file.
 To add supermarket products for scraping without coding, one can directly modify the AlphaMega.csv file.